AlexandreDdaCosta/olympus/README.md

 A user account on olympus is allowed ssh access via an ssh key pair.
 The public key is stored in salt pillar and pushed to minions by Saltstack.

-The key pair should be created using the Ed25519 algorithm.
+The key pair should be created using the Ed25519 algorithm on the user's home (or *originating*) server.
 Here's an example of such a procedure on a Mac, following the defaults:

 ```
 ssh-keygen -t ed25519 -C "alexandre.dias.dacosta@gmail.com"
+...
 Generating public/private ed25519 key pair.
 Enter file in which to save the key (/Users/alex/.ssh/id_ed25519):
 Enter passphrase (empty for no passphrase):
+...
 Enter same passphrase again:
+...
 Your identification has been saved in /Users/alex/.ssh/id_ed25519.
 Your public key has been saved in /Users/alex/.ssh/id_ed25519.pub.
 The key fingerprint is: